joanithagomez/plant-identifier/README.md

 Plant Identifier
 =====

 A mobile app to recognize plants from pictures of flowers.
-This app was built as part of our software project class using Tensorflow Image recognition.
+This app was built as part of our software project class focussed on Data Science.

 Home Tab           | Open Gallery                   | Mini-Guessing game              | Wrong guess                 | Plant Information Page
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: